syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Brushes.md

 ## Tiling Brush

-Tiling brush is used to draw an object repeatedly.
+The tiling brush is used to draw an object repeatedly.
 You can draw any shape on PDF page with tiling brush using [PdfTilingBrush](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfTilingBrush.html).
 The following code snippet explains this.

 {% tabs %}
 {% highlight C# %}